 Telehealth and Telemedicine are hot topics and we are seeing new devices each day that can help the seniors in our community with their health, activities, and daily regimens.

 Telehealth is a broad range of technology and services that provide patient care and improve the healthcare delivery system.
 Telehealth can refer to a broad scope of remote non-clinical services; such as provider training, administrative meetings, and continuing medical education.

-Telemedicine is a subset of telehealth that solely refers to the health care services and education using telecommunications technology.
-Telemedicine is used for follow-up visits, management of chronic issues, medication management, specialist consultations and a host of other clinical services that can be done remotely via a secure video and audio connection.
+Telemedicine is a subset of telehealth that solely refers to health care services and education using telecommunications technology.
+Telemedicine is used for follow-up visits, management of chronic issues, medication management, specialist consultations, and a host of other clinical services that can be done remotely via a secure video and audio connection.

 Technology, Medicine, and Monitoring

 Many Baby Boomers are becoming tech-savvy if they are not already keeping up with the hottest electronic gadgets.
 Smartphones are in the hands of 40 percent of older adults, yet only 6% of seniors currently use a wearable device to track their health.